apache/drill/_docs/odbc-jdbc-interfaces/configuring-odbc/020-configuring-odbc-on-linux.md

 ----------

-## Step 4: Configure the MapR Drill ODBC Driver
+## Step 4: Configure the Drill ODBC Driver

-Configure the MapR Drill ODBC Driver for your environment by modifying the `.mapr.drillodbc.ini` configuration file.
+Configure the Drill ODBC Driver for your environment by modifying the `.mapr.drillodbc.ini` configuration file.
 This configures the driver to work with your ODBC driver manager.
 The following sample shows a possible configuration, which you can use as is if you installed the default iODBC driver manager.

 **Example**